bootlin/training-materials/slides/security-fundamental-concepts/security-fundamental-concepts.typ

 - This is not the same as integrity:

-  - No protection against #strong[replaying] a signed message
+  - No protection against *replaying* a signed message

 === Non-repudiation
 <non-repudiation>